mxaddict/dotfiles/README.md

 1. `quoty` for random programmer quotes to use with commit messages
 1. `ripgrep` for a better `grep` alternative
 1. `starship` for my prompt
-1. `tldr` for a nice short alternative to man pages
+1. `tealdeer` for a nice short alternative to man pages
 1. `tmux` for my terminal multiplexer
 1. `zoxide` for navigation (alternative to `cd` command)